andrewbenton/alpine-ldc/README.md

 ## Building

 This is a pretty regular docker build.
 The appropriate [LDC][ldc] version and the latest version of [Dub][dub] that the [dub-registry](https://code.dlang.org) knows about will be pulled down during the container build process.
+You can also pull my latest image from docker hub with `docker pull andrewbenton/alpine-ldc:latest`.

 Optionally, a build argument can be supplied to set the version of [LDC][ldc] to pull.
 The default is `v1.9.0`.